zhmcclient/zhmc-ansible-modules/docs/source/modules/zhmc_virtual_function.rst

 state
-  The desired state for the target virtual function:
+  The desired state for the virtual function.
+All states are fully idempotent within the limits of the properties that can be changed:

-  ``absent``: Ensures that the virtual function does not exist in the specified partition.
+  * ``absent``: Ensures that the virtual function does not exist in the specified partition.

-  ``present``: Ensures that the virtual function exists in the specified partition and has the specified properties.
+  * ``present``: Ensures that the virtual function exists in the specified partition and has the specified properties.

   | **required**: True
   | **type**: str